Skip to main content

 Not just as some sort of mere formality, but as a strategic step that sets everything else up for success.

 We know of no client who has ever regretted getting their garden properly designed before commencing landscaping work.
-But we know of several who came to us because they did regret not getting their previous garden professionally designed before starting landscaping.
+But we know of several who came to us because they regretted not getting their previous garden professionally designed before starting landscaping.

 family enjoying garden dinner